open-compass/opencompass/docs/en/advanced_guides/needleinahaystack_eval.md

 ## Introduction to the Needle In A Haystack Test

-The Needle In A Haystack test, inspired by [NeedleInAHaystack](https://github.com/gkamradt/LLMTest_NeedleInAHaystack/blob/main/LLMNeedleHaystackTester.py), involves embedding key information randomly in different parts of a long text to form prompts for large language models (LLMs).
-This test evaluates an LLM's ability to extract crucial information from lengthy texts, reflecting its fundamental capability in understanding long-form content.
+The Needle In A Haystack test (inspired by [NeedleInAHaystack](https://github.com/gkamradt/LLMTest_NeedleInAHaystack/blob/main/LLMNeedleHaystackTester.py)) involves embedding key information randomly within a long text to form prompts for large language models (LLMs).
+This test evaluates the LLM's ability to extract key information from extensive text, reflecting the fundamental capabilities of LLMs in understanding long texts.

 ## Dataset Overview

-The `Skywork/ChineseDomainModelingEval` dataset includes high-quality Chinese articles published between September and October 2023, covering multiple domains.
-These articles ensure a fair and challenging benchmark.
+The `Skywork/ChineseDomainModelingEval` dataset includes high-quality Chinese articles published from September to October 2023, covering multiple domains.
+These articles ensure a fair and challenging benchmark test.

-## File Descriptions
+## File Description

-The dataset includes files specific to different domains:
+The dataset includes files specific to certain domains:

 - `zh_finance.jsonl` - Finance
 - `zh_game.jsonl` - Gaming